Revelation49/DiamondDiver/README.md

 With gravity doing its thing (pushing things downward), swiping left and right to move and swiping down to break Diamond blocks makes for fun gathering resources and helps a person work on their reflexes and timing of when to maneuver or break certain blocks.

+# Updates

+Each week this project evolves, there are many things that I am working on in order to get everything ready for the spring.

+### January 9th 2019
+- I am currently updating the main menu UI by removing all of the placeholder assets.

+### January 16th 2019
+- I am currently updating the in game menu UI's by removing all of the placeholder assets.